smpallen99/coherence/README.md

 For projects created with `mix phx.new --umbrella`, ensure you are in the app directory and use the following options for the install:
 * `cd apps/my_project`
 * `coh.install --web-module MyProjectWeb --web-path ../my_project_web/lib/my_project_web`

-And for projects created with `mix phoenix.new`, use the following:

-* `coherence.install`
-* `coh.clean`

-The documentation below assumes a phx project.
-If you are working with a phoenix project, replace `mix coh.task` with `mix coherence.task`.

 ## Getting Started